 A nerve impulse is the main electrical signal that moves through dendrites and axons to send information from one nerve cell to another.
 This is how the nervous system operates for all kinds of activities, whether moving muscles or thinking.

 The nervous system works like the body’s message system.
 It controls the myriad messages going back and forth between different parts of the body.
-Muscles: Muscles are the main components of muscles.
+Muscles are the main components.
 Information is collected and transmitted through electronic messages and this information is also analysed.

 The nervous system is split into two parts: the central nervous system (CNS), which includes the brain and spinal cord, and the peripheral nervous system (PNS), which includes all the other nerve parts not in the CNS.

-The nervous system coordinates both the actions we can control and those we can't, and it also sends signals throughout the body.
+The nervous system coordinates both the actions, voluntary and involuntary, and also sends signals in the body.

-Dendrites: Dendrites receive signals from other neurons and also from sensory cells.
+Dendrites: Receive signals from other neurons and also from sensory cells.

 Soma: Contains the nucleus and supports the health of the neuron.